-This report provides a BAL assessment for stage 2 lots shown in the approved subdivision plan in Appendix 1 and identifies sections of AS 3959-2018 which are relevant to the construction of residential dwellings in the new lots.
+This report provides a BAL assessment for the construction of residential dwellings within the stage 3 lots and identifies sections of AS 3959-2018 which are relevant to their design and construction.

-Please contact the undersigned if you have any questions about this report.
+Please contact the undersigned if you have any questions or queries in relation to this this report.